young-monk-samarth/young-monk-samarth/README.md

 # ⚡ Hey there!
 I'm Samarth Muktamath — Engineering Grad & UI Crafter.

 ➤ **I’m currently working on:** <br>web development projects and exploring AI-powered solutions — focused on building responsive, user-friendly interfaces while learning backend technologies and integration.  <br><br>➤**I’m looking to collaborate with:**  <br>Designers and developers to create seamless digital experiences.
-I enjoy working in a team and bringing creative ideas to life with efficient code.  <br><br>➤ **I’m currently learning:**  <br>Web development technologies, including frontend frameworks and backend integration, alongside AI concepts like LangChain for building intelligent applications.  <br> ><br>➤ I'm a travel enthusiast fluent in English, Kannada, Hindi, and Marathi — bringing cultural awareness and communication versatility to every interaction. <br><br>**⚡ Let’s connect and create something amazing together!  🔗SAMARTH MUKTAMATH<br>**<br>
+I enjoy working in a team and bringing creative ideas to life with efficient code.  <br> ><br>➤ I'm a travel enthusiast fluent in English, Kannada, Hindi, and Marathi — bringing cultural awareness and communication versatility to every interaction. <br><br>**⚡ Let’s connect and create something amazing together!  🔗SAMARTH MUKTAMATH<br>**<br>

 ## 🌐 Socials: